 766 Franklin Avenue, Crown Heights

-Dutch Boy Burger is a spin on a classic childhood burger joint/diner only better.
-They have the classic diner tables with black and white checkered floors and some seriously delicious good food combined with the bar drinks and items at Franklin Park.
+Franklin Park is a spin on a classic childhood burger joint/diner only better.
+They have the classic diner tables with black and white checkered floors and some seriously delicious good food combined with their bar drinks.

 Dutch Boy is about a 10 minute walk to the Grand Army Plaza entrance of Prospect Park, I’d recommend dining in vs taking out as the whole ambiance here is a part of the experience.
 They are open at noon and stay open late night perfect for lunch pre or post park or dinner post Prospect Park.